PDF417/pdf417-android/README.md

 * `displayAutofocusFailed` - This method will be called when camera focusing has failed.
 Camera manager usually tries different focusing strategies and this method is called when all those strategies fail to indicate that either object on which camera is being focused is too close or ambient light conditions are poor.
 * `isAnimationInProgress` -  This method should return `true` if it wants to prevent finishing the activity while some animation is in progress.
 Default implementation returns `false`.

+Besides methods that you are allowed to override, there are several protected final utility methods you can use for your needs.

+* `isCameraFocused` - returns `true` if camera thinks it has focused on object.
+Note that camera has to be loaded for this method to work.
+* `focusCamera` - requests camera to perform autofocus.
+If camera does not support autofocus feature, method does nothing.
+Note that camera has to be loaded for this method to work.
+* `isCameraTorchSupported` - returns `true` if camera supports torch flash mode.
+Note that camera has to be loaded for this method to work.
+* `setTorchEnabled` - if torch flash mode is supported on camera, this method can be used to enable/disable torch flash mode.
+If operation is successful, method returns true.
+Note that camera has to be loaded for this method to work.

 ## Troubleshooting